gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 ### Naming requirements for links, joints and frames

-New naming and scoping rules for links, joints, and frames; new unique names and reserved names in SDFormat 1.7.
+There are more restrictive rules in SDFormat 1.7 for naming entities related to name uniqueness and reserved names.
+In addition, scoping rules are defined that affect uniqueness and name collisions as well as which frames a given element is permitted to reference in an SDFormat file.

 See [Name conflicts and scope](#name-conflicts-and-scope) and [Unique names and reserved names](#unique-names-and-reserved-names).